 Whenever I read about an invasive garden plant in a seed catalogue, I order one.
 ‘Invasive’ in Zone 6 means ‘usually produces a crop and/or does not die’ in Zone 3.
 I went so far as to plant bee balm out in the open, although all catnip, mint, and horseradish plants are contained in pots sunk in the ground.
 Purple orach, which warns that it will grow 6 feet tall, produces delicious purple spinachy leaves at the expected rate.
 I WISH it would self-seed.
 So when I started reading blog post after blog post about how sunchokes had taken over someone’s garden, I decided they were definitely for me!

 Sunchokes, aka Jerusalem artichokes, aka fartichokes, are a tuber-producing member of the sunflower family.
 Even in McCall they reach about 10 feet tall, with one tiny sunflower at the top like an absurd hat.
-We are nicknamed so cruelly, you ask?
+Why are they nicknamed so cruelly, you ask?
 The carbohydrate in sunchokes is inulin, which is not digestible by you and I. Inulin is also found in garlic, onions, and regular artichokes.
 It is known to help beneficial gut bacteria, which can digest it, causing a gaseous byproduct in the large intestine.
 Harvesting after a few frosts gives the plants a chance to start converting inulin back to fructose.
 I would recommend starting out cautiously and eat a small amount to see how you do.
 I ate a lot of sunchokes this winter, and I did not live in a cloud of farts.

 If you purchase sunchoke tubers they will arrive looking a little like small sweet potatoes but they will probably be a little shriveled.
 They dry out very easily, so store them in a humid place.
 Do not be worried about your shriveled tubers though…these are the hardiest plants I’ve ever worked with.
 Ours sat forever (because everything arrives too early because we’re in the wrong USDA zone), then I planted them in a shallow pan where they intertwined in the worst way possible.
 They didn’t have a lot of roots, it was just like they all tried to grow to the same place.
 When it was time to plant them I pried them apart and practically ALL the soil fell off, so much for feeder roots.
 And then we didn’t really water them (one I planted in AWFUL soil along the fence and basically never watered).
 And they did GREAT!